mckornfield/pdfconverter/README.md

 You can type `python convert.py -h` to see how to use it

-## Installer
+### Installer

-An executable can be generated using `pyinstaller convert.spec`pip install git+https://github.com/pdftables/python-pdftables-api.git.
+An executable can be generated using `pyinstaller convert.spec`.
 It will generate an executable and a folder inside a /dist folder